eklavya11/MewbotCatcher-SimpleInstall/README.md

 # Read carefully !
-Last update : 5/25/2020 - v2.5.5
+Last update : 5/30/2020 - v2.6.0
 The free trial is available here in the release tab !
 This is not the bot !
 The free version is available on the discord server below.
 The free version is only there for Proof of Work purposes, it won't catch, spam and display your list !
 The paid version has been updated to work with the new Pokécord's update.

-# PokeCatcher-SimpleInstall
+# PokeCatcher-SimpleInstall Mewbot
-AutoCatcher and helper for Pokecord !!
+AutoCatcher and helper for Mewbot !!
 The screenshot are from different version of the bot, if you want to see the current features, I suggest you to join the discord server.

 # Setting Up